open-source-labs/Chronos/README.md

 The cmd.microCom handler function logs communication and health data to a user-provided database.
 This is to ensure that your private data stays private.
 We currently support MongoDB and SQL/PostgreSQL databases.

-cmd.microCom has four parameters and an optional fifth parameter.
+cmd.microCom takes four parameters and an optional fifth parameter.
 You can enter the arguments as individual strings or as an array.

 The parameters are:
 1. microserviceName: To identify the microservice (i.e. "payments")